Minecraft Gamerules Guide - All Game Rules Explained

 universalAnger | false | Anger extended to all nearby players |

-forgiveDeadPlayers | true | Automatic forgiveness after the culprit's death |
+forgiveDeadPlayers | true | Automatic forgiveness after the guilty player's death |

 /gamerule universalAnger true